isaacfungg/obsidian/Mortgage Broker Course/Final Review Mistakes.md

 `Unencumbered`: Free of liens, mortgages, or other legal claims against it `Accrual Approach`: Same as cost approach
-`Executor of an Estate`: The person named in a will to carry out the deceased person's wishes
+`Executor of an Estate`: The person named in a will to carry out the deceased person's wishes `Subject of an appraisal`: The value of the legal rights of ownership vested in a particular piece of real estate `Value in exchange`: The sale price

+Real estate appraisers do not need to be licensed Legal interests or charges will affect the appraiser's estimate of market value

+#### Lesson 17
+**Direct Capitalization Method**
+* Effective Gross Income = GPR * (1 - vacancy)
+* NOI = Effective Gross income - Expenses
+* Cap Rate = NOI / Sale Price
+*

 #### Lesson 20
 **Initial Client Interview